susanna00/rock-paper-scissors-exercise/README.md

 # Rock-Paper-Scissors-exercise

-The Rock-Paper-Scissors is an interactive game that allows a human user to play against a computer opponent.
+The Rock Paper Scissors is an interactive game that allows a human user to play against a computer opponent.

 ## 1) SETUP
-## 1.1) Repository setup
+# 1.1) Repository setup

  Before you start with the implementation of the game you need to be sure to go through some key steps to setup your computer.